How to Check If Someone Is Stealing Your WiFi & What You Can Do About It

 This may be taking it a little far, but running the MoocherHunter live CD tracking suite will enable you physically hunt them down by triangulating network signals.
 Scary stuff, indeed.
 You’ll a directional antenna for this to work best.

-Basic Security – Stop using WEP
+Basic Security – Stop Using WEP

 Any router purchased in the last 5 years or so should be able to support a more secure authentication protocol, so log in to your router again and find the Wireless Settings screen.

-Change the security options to either WPA or WPA2.
+Change your Wi-Fi security options to either WPA or WPA2.
 WPA2 is more secure, but I find it’s incompatible with some of the devices on my network so I chose the option that allows for both.
 Don’t choose the Enterprise option as it is designed for companies with authentication servers.
 When choosing your password, make sure it is at least 15 characters long, includes upper and lower case letters, numbers, and punctuation.

 There are some other methods that people will typically advise you to take, but put simply – they don’t work: